 Our mission within the medical school is to provide psychiatric education to medical students and residents.
 Medical students participate in clinical activities during their six week third-year clerkship rotation, as well as through elective experiences in their fourth year.
 Psychiatry and combined medicine-psychiatry resident trainees begin their outpatient clinical experiences in their second-year rotation and continue to hone their diagnostic, psychotherapy, and treatment planning and management skills through their final years of training.
 The department also serves as a training site for nursing students, resident trainees from other specialties, and therapy interns.
 The division is also involved in several research projects, which as one of the fundamental purposes of the medical school is the advancement of knowledge through research.

-Jeffrey Bennett, MD, Assistant Professor and Acting Division Chief
+Jeffrey Bennett, MD, Assistant Professor of Clinical Psychiatry and Division Chief

 Jill Koester, LCPC, RN